kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 ### Footer logos

 The footer can contain a list of logos.
-These are images defined in the site with links to other pages, each of one defined by these fields: a title, a logo image, a target URL and a boolean in case it should open in a new tab or not.
+These are images defined in the site with links to other pages, each of which is defined by the fields for a title, a target URL, and a boolean for whether or not to open the link in a new tab.
 Their appearance can be further customized by defining the size of the logos, as either `small` or `large`, and the width of the their container, either `default` or `layout`.